 How to get to Yongpyong

-Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to the village of Hoenggye, and a local bus or taxi from there (3 hours plus, all in).
+Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to Hoenggye Bus Terminal (in Daegwallyeong), and a local bus or taxi from there (3 hours plus, all in).

 These options are all clearly explained on Yongpyong’s website here

 The private shuttles are way more convenient, and well-worth the extra 5 dollars or so.

 To get between Yongpyong and Alpensia there’s an hourly shuttle bus, as per here (this link only shows late November 2017 to end January 2018, due to the Olympics – it’s unclear what the arrangement will be in future seasons).
-It isn’t far by taxi, but unless you’re lucky you’ll have to call one and can expect to pay at least 15,000 won as they have to drive up from town and charge for it.
+It isn’t far by taxi, but unless you’re lucky you’ll have to call one and can expect to pay at least 15,000 won as they have to drive up from town (and charge for it)

-Any questions about Yongpyong or Alpensia?
+Any questions about Yongpyong?
 Leave a comment below!